How Long Should You Ride a Recumbent Bike?

 The American College of Sports Medicine (ACSM) [2] similarly suggests spreading cardio throughout the week in sessions of 20–60 minutes for general fitness and weight control.

-To safely increase your recumbent bike ride duration, follow the 10% rule—add no more than 10% extra time each week.
+To safely increase your recumbent bike ride duration, gradually add no more than 10% extra time each week to avoid injury and reduce the risk of saddle soreness during longer workouts.
 This gradual approach helps prevent fatigue, joint strain, and injury.
 Use heart rate monitoring to stay in a safe training zone, and watch for signs of overtraining like soreness, poor sleep, or exhaustion.

 - Add no more than 10% duration per week.